Table of Contents

-Are you looking for an excellent all-around epoxy adhesive, then the JB Weld is the one to go for?
-Have you ever wondered and looked for an adhesive that can work on all surfaces but could not find it.
+Are you looking for an excellent all-around epoxy adhesive?
+Have you ever wondered and looked for an adhesive that can work on all surfaces but could not find it?

-JB Weld is one such epoxy adhesive that works on all surfaces possible.
+J-B Weld is an epoxy adhesive that works on all surfaces possible.
 But does JB Weld work on wood?

 - When bonding wood surfaces together, use WoodWeld epoxy; fill both the broken part and the cavity in the wood with the mixture and press them together for a tight permanent fit.